electric-eloquence/fepper-npm/README.md

 # A frontend prototyper for the rapid prototyping of websites

-### This is the NPM which powers these Fepper prototyper variants:
+### This is the NPM that powers these Fepper prototyper variants:
 * [Fepper Main](https://github.com/electric-eloquence/fepper) - main project.
 * [Fepper Base](https://github.com/electric-eloquence/fepper-base) - no unnecessary assets, styles, or Pattern Lab demo.
 * [Fepper for Drupal](https://github.com/electric-eloquence/fepper-drupal) - templates configured for Drupal 8, along with a Drupal theme built to accommodate those templates.